IPS-Eye-White

 Salvation and healing are two gifts wrapped up in the same package.
 For God, it is just as easy to forgive sin as it is to dissolve a cancerous growth.
 To Him, healing is just as important and necessary as Salvation."
 [02]

-Now disgraced pastor Paul Yonggi Cho of South Korea emphatically tied physical healing and salvation together ...
+Paul Yonggi Cho The now disgraced pastor from South Korea emphatically tied physical healing and salvation together ...

 Accordingly, if we believe that Christ redeemed us from our sins, we should believe that He redeemed us from our sicknesses also.
 If we cannot believe in both kinds of redemption, we must not believe in any kind of redemption, for Jesus carried away both our sins and our sicknesses."
 [03]